- RESULTS of the Personal Bioblitz 2017

 - All observation data from the Bioblitz have to be uploaded by the end of the day on May 25, 2017.

 - Observations follow the honor system; we trust you that you fill in the correct date and place and species (to the best of your knowledge), and all observation data is public.

 - Your observations can be at the species level, but also at higher levels (Plant, Bird, etc.)

-- Each species observation has to have a date and be
+- Each species observation has to have a date and have a geographic location.

 - Every counted observation at the end of the project has to have a taxonomic name (even if just a larger group name, like 'gilled fungus, Basidiomycetes' or 'snake, Serpentes'), has to have a date and place of location, and been seen and uploaded by you in person.
 If not, then these observations will be removed from the iNaturalist project.

-- Everybody in this project is a volunteer; we have no paid staff.
+- Everybody running this project is a volunteer; we have no paid staff.

 - The leadership team has the right to remove any